 “Everyone thoroughly enjoyed your performance this year.
 The students also liked the skits of the writing workshop.
 I asked each of my classes for feedback, and they all said you were terrific!
 They especially enjoyed your interaction with the audience during the storytelling performance in addition to your enthusiasm while telling the story.
 Many kids kept repeating, “Sleeeeeepy Hahllooow.“ Kate Macsisak, 8th Gr Teacher Hamburg, PA.

 GOALS: The Legend of Sleepy Hollow, a 12,000 word American classic, becomes a rollicking interactive jump tale and source for using primary sources for students fourth grade to High School.
-This lively telling with character voices will encant and educate.
+This lively telling with character voices enchants and educate.

-Students will get references to early American life, and the American Revolution.
+Students discover in the story early American life, and the American Revolution.

-Your students will experience and better understand why this story is a classic.
+Experiencing as a dramatic perfomance, students immersed in the tale will better understand why this story is a classic.

 Performance (45 minutes): A powerful theatrical workshop retelling of The Legend in period garb.
 Students gallop along with Ichabod Crane to better grasp this romantic ghostly classic.